Halls of residence

 - Bike parking/storage (there is only very limited car parking available)

 Some halls also offer one or more of the following:

 - En-suite bathrooms (all with showers, no baths)

 - Deluxe/Premium/Double bedrooms: pay more for a larger room with more storage and/or a double bed (single occupancy only)

 - TV points in bedrooms and communal areas - a portable TV aerial is required for rooms without a TV point (a TV licence is required for each room using a TV)

 Choosing your accommodation

-One of the most important things for students to consider is the cost.
-Ensure you look at the total contract price as well as the weekly rate.
-You should also consider the upfront costs and when the rent is due, in some cases the this is before arrival and payment of your student loan.
+With such a wide range of accommodation available one of the most important things to consider is the cost.
+Look at the total contract price as well as the weekly rate and consider any upfront costs and when the rent is due as this can be before arrival and payment of your student loan.